zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/reference/_index.md

 ##### Parameters

 * **scalepercentage**: Specifies the percentage of current PVC size by which Autopilot should resize the PVC.
 If not specified, the default is *50%*.
+* **maxsize**: Specifies the maximum threshold size in bytes after which Autopilot should stop resizing the PVCs.
+Note that you can specify the unit of measurement as part of the value.
+For example, if you want to use GiB, you can specify the unit of measurement like this: `maxsize: "400Gi"`.
+If not specified, the default value is unlimited.

 ##### Example